rfxcom/node-rfxcom/README.md

 Commands can only be sent when the RFXtrx433 is connected (see below).
 Commands are held in a queue, and will be sent as soon as the RFXtrx433 can accept them.
 No commands are sent (and no messages received) until the initial handshake with the RFXtrx433 is complete.
-If the RFXtrx433 is disconnected the queue is cleared, losing any cammand messages it may contain.
+If the RFXtrx433 is disconnected the queue is cleared, losing any command messages it may contain.

 LightwaveRf